Oli2861/SEDISY/logging_example/README.md

 # Logging
 This repository contains a ktor application and an associated postgres database.
-Logs produced in both components are collected, stored and analyzed using Filebeat, Logstash, Elasticsearch and Kibana.
+Logs produced in both components are collected, stored and analyzed using Filebeat, Logstash, Elasticsearch and Kibana (also known as ELK-Stack).

 ##### Filebeat
+- File monitoring and shipping
+    - Files are read line by line and sent to the destination (Logstash / Elasticsearch)
+    - Remembers state of the files (what was already read)

 ##### Logstash
+- Data ingestion:
+    - Collection
+    - Transformation (structure, format,..)
+    - Transmission to the destination

 ##### Elasticsearch
+- Search engine platform (full text search)
+- Distributed document storage to store log entries
+- Manual / automated data analysis
+    - Manual queries
+    - Anomaly detection
+    - Identification of unusual events and behaviors

 ##### Kibana
+- Visualization tool
+    - Graphs
+    - Queries (integrated with elasticsearch)

 ## Summary
 Summary based on [1], [2], [3], [6], [7], [8], [9], [10]: